 Finally, while having a secure PC experience is great, users naturally also want the ability to collaborate with the same rich video experience, screen or document sharing capabilities, instant messaging tools and other features they’re used to – without storing data locally, where it can be lost, corrupted or misused.

-All of this is possible with Office 365.
-Office 365 was designed and built for the cloud, to be run on any device, whether online or offline, while providing a virtually seamless, integrated experience with Windows 10 environments.
+All of this is possible with Microsoft 365.
+Microsoft 365 was designed and built for the cloud, to be run on any device, whether online or offline, while providing a virtually seamless, integrated experience with Windows 10 environments.

 |Top Benefits of Remote Working|

 |Spin up hundreds or thousands of users quickly and cost-effectively, without bandwidth or security concerns|

 |Minimize downtime concerns in the event of a disaster or other major event that prevents on-site working, particularly to ensure less impact to your end customers and your business profitability|